defold/extension-fbinstant/README.md

 * ```success``` (boolean) - Indicating if the operation was successful or not

 ### fbinstant.create_shortcut(callback)
-Attempts to create a shortcut.
-For now, only for adding a shortcut to the Android home screen only.
+Prompts the user to create a shortcut to the game if they are eligible to.
+For now, only for adding a shortcut to the Android home screen.
 Can only be called once per session.

 **PARAMETERS**
 * ```callback``` (function) - Function to call to decide what to do if a shortcut was or wasn't created (such as storing data to ask again sometime in the future)